MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/how-to.md

 After the app is registered, copy the **Application (client) ID** and the **Redirect URI** that you'll need later when configuring the wrap project inside Power Apps.
 More information: [Register an application](/azure/active-directory/develop/quickstart-register-app#register-an-application)

 > [!TIP]
-> If you are creating an Android app, don't forget to generate and include a signature hash in your Redirect URI.
+> When creating an Android app, ensure that you generate and include a signature hash in your Redirect URI.

 ### Allow registered apps in your environment